danielaltamirano1993/AppCorreo/README.md

-# Ejemplo de Mail con modulo
+# Mail example with module

-# Una vez descargado el proyecto, ejecutar con ayuda del comando
+# Once the project is downloaded, execute it with the help of the command

 `npm install`

-# Cuando la instalacion finalice, se debe correr el script del archivo package.json.
+# When the installation is complete, run the script from the package.json file.

 'npm run dev'

-##### Listo, una vez se cambie la configuracion con el host y correo asignando el puerto SMTP disponible se accedera al envio de correos a nuestro correo Gmail.
+##### Ready, once the configuration is changed with the host and mail, assigning the available SMTP port, the sending of mail to our Gmail mail will be accessed.

-# Captura de las lineas que se debe cambiar...
+# Capture the lines to be changed...

 img

-# NOTA
+# NOTE

-# El host inidicado en el ejemplo, ya no esta disponible por cuestiones de seguridad.
+# The host indicated in the example is no longer available for security reasons.

 `console.log('Bye')`